associazionepoltronieri/associazionepoltronieri/README.md

 	fetch = +refs/heads/*:refs/remotes/origin/*
 ```

-When you need to sync the live with the staging one, you need to execute the
+When you need to sync the live repo with the staging one, you need to execute
-following commands:
+the following commands:

 ```
 git pull staging master
-git pull
 git push
 ```

-The live repo has two branches: master and gh-pages.
+The live repo has two branches: `master` and `gh-pages`.

-After syncing staging master branch with live master branch, the last ste to go
+After syncing staging master branch with live master one, the last step to go
 live is to merge live master branch with live gh-pages one.